 It can be challenging to find work, and it’s important to think about how you’ll balance work and study.
 Remember to give yourself time to enjoy being a student and getting involved in student life.

 If you do decide to work, you should first check you’re eligible, get an Australian tax file number and read about your rights and responsibilities working in Australia.
 The University’s Careers Centre offer services that can help you find a job.

 If you are on a student visa, you are usually limited to working up to 40 hours per fortnight during semester and unlimited hours during university holidays.
 A fortnight is calculated as a 14-day period starting on a Monday.
 You won’t be able to work until after your course has started.
-If your employer requires confirmation of the univeristy holiday period, you can submit a request for letter.
+If your employer requires confirmation of the university holiday period, you can submit a request for letter.

 If you’re a postgraduate research student on a student visa, you can work unlimited hours during your studies.
 However, bear in mind that your visa requires you to maintain a full-time enrolment and complete your course within the duration specified in your electronic Confirmation of Enrolment (eCoE).

 If you have dependent family members included on your student visa, they are also eligible to work.

 Due to COVID-19 pandemic, the Department of Home Affairs and Australian Border Force allow student visa holders to work beyond their usual work limitations, but only in specified industries.
 Find out more about the Australian Government's temporary relaxation of working hours for student visa holders and working conditions for international students on the Department of Home Affairs website.

 To be paid for working in Australia and pay the right amount of tax, you’ll need to get a tax file number (TFN).
 This is a unique number that stays the same even if you change your job, personal details or residency status.